 - Access to an internet ready computer or tablet

-- Feed your activated starter the morning before class.
+- Feed your starter the night before class.
 Let sit out at room temperature for 8+ hours.
-Feed again at night.

-- On the morning of class ~ 10am, combine 25 grams of your active starter (fed the night before), 50 grams warm water and 50 grams whole wheat flour in a wide mouth pint or quart jar; mix until combined.
-Let sit out at room temperature for ~7 hours.
-This is what we call the "leaven".
+- In the morning ~ 9am, combine 25 grams of your active starter (fed earlier the night before), 50 grams warm water and 50 grams whole wheat flour in a wide mouth pint or quart jar; mix until combined.
+Let sit out at room temperature for 6-8 hours.
+This is what we call the leaven.

 - Give your remaining starter another feeding and refrigerate for the next use.

-- At 5pm (30 min before class) combine 350 grams warm water and all 125 grams "leaven" in a large mixing bowl.
+- At 4:30pm - 30 min before class, combine 350 grams warm water and all 125 grams leaven in a large mixing bowl.
 Using your fingers, gently pull the leaven apart and dissolve in the water.
 Add 415 grams bread flour plus 30 grams whole wheat flour.
-Mix until incorporated completely (it will look shaggy, but the goal is no dry flour pockets).
+Mix until incorporated completely.
 Cover bowl with a towel and leave in a warm place to ferment for one hour.

 - Have 2 tsp of sea salt ready to mix in during class and a small cup of water for dipping your hands into!